 We bought the boys airsoft rifles for Christmas.

-They’ve had BB guns since they were barely able to toddle, so we thought it would be no big deal.
+They've had BB guns since they were barely able to toddle, so we thought it was no big deal.

-My husband took Son one out to practice driving, and Son three went with him.
+Cowboy took Peacock out to practice driving, and Heron was with them.

-I was in the kitchen washing dishes, and had left Son two and my daughter watching cartoons in the living room.
+I was in the kitchen washing dishes and had left Raven and Badger watching cartoons.

-Then I heard a blood-curdling scream from my daughter.
+I heard a blood-curdling scream from Badger, so I ran into the living room.

 The decision was made to take her by ambulance to Knoxville.

-Had it been a metal pellet, it would have been an entirely different story.
+Her pupil right now is the shape of a football, but if it had been a metal pellet it would have been an entirely different story.

-We have eye drops to put in and a lot of doctor appointments ahead of us just to be safe, but she’s okay.
+We have eye drops to put in and a lot of doctor appointments ahead of us just to be on the safe side.

-They say she is now more at risk for glaucoma, cataracts, and macular degeneration due to the trauma, so we need to make sure she has yearly eye exams.
+They say that she is now more at risk for glaucoma, cataracts, and macular degeneration due to the trauma.

 The police did come by.